mahesh-panchal/nextflow-novice/_episodes/02-nextflow_foundation.md

 # Nextflow foundation

+Nextflow is a Domain Specific Language (DSL) designed to write workflows rapidly.
+It is an extension of the computer language Groovy, which is a superset of the computer language Java.

 This section describes how to write and run a nextflow workflow.

 ## Writing a workflow.

-Nextflow workflows are written in the computer language Groovy.

 A nextflow script has two main components, processes and channels.